Haworthia: Cultivation

 There is widespread special collector interest, and some species such as Haworthia cymbiformis are fairly common house and garden plants.

 Almost all Haworthia species are naturally adapted for semi-shade conditions (in habitat they tend to grow under bushes or rock overhangs) and they are therefore healthiest in shade or semi-shade.
-Some species like Haworthia pumila and Haworthia truncata can be adapted to tolerate full-sun however.
+However, some species like Haworthia pumila and Haworthia truncata can be adapted to tolerate full-sun.

 All Haworthia species favour extremely well-drained soil (in habitat they tend to grow in poor sands, in rocky areas).
 Watering depends on the species (winter or summer rainfall) but most of the common species are tolerant of a variety of watering routines.
 Over-watering can cause the roots to rot.
 Rarer species may have more specific requirements.
 All haworthias are sensitive to frost, and they are rated as winter hardy to USDA zone 10.

 Haworthia species reproduce both through seed and through budding, or offsets.
 Certain species or clones may be more successful or rapid in offset production, and these pups are easily removed to yield new plants once a substantial root system has developed on the offshoot.
 Less reliably, the plants may also be propagated through leaf cuttings, and in some instances, through tissue culture.